apollo

 Coenzyme Q10 is the only fat-soluble antioxidant that our body can produce.
 It is present in all the cells of our body, and its production is controlled by the same pathway that controls cholesterol synthesis.
 Coenzyme Q10 is present in many animal protein sources, vegetables, fruits and cereals.
 Animal hearts and livers represent the richest sources.

-Two major contributing factors to a Coenzyme Q10 deficiency are age and the use of statins.
-As we get older, our ability to naturally produce Coenzyme Q10 reduces.
-Statin drugs can inhibit the body's natural production of Coenzyme Q10 during use.
-Statins block cholesterol synthesis, which is a key step for Coenzyme Q10 biosynthesis, and therefore it has been linked to a reduction in Coenzyme Q10 levels in the body.
+Two major contributing factors to Coenzyme Q10 deficiency are age and statin use.
+As we get older, our ability to naturally produce Coenzyme Q10 decreases.
+Statins can inhibit the body's natural production of Coenzyme Q10 during use.
+Statins block cholesterol synthesis, which is a key step for Coenzyme Q10 biosynthesis, and therefore, they have been linked to a reduction in Coenzyme Q10 levels in the body.

-Whilst everyone is different, people who have a deficiency in Coenzyme Q10 levels often experience physical fatigue and muscle weakness, even while undertaking relatively non-strenuous physical activities such as walking.
-Low Coenzyme Q10 levels can also cause mental fatigue, with symptoms including difficulty in concentrating and memory lapses.
+Although individuals differ, people with Coenzyme Q10 deficiency often experience physical fatigue and muscle weakness, even during relatively non-strenuous activities such as walking.
+Low Coenzyme Q10 levels can also cause mental fatigue, characterised by symptoms such as difficulty concentrating and memory lapses.